Out of work or school? Stay on a nearby organic farm! You'll spend your summer outdoors, eating great food, and learning new skills.

 If you love this planet, have good communication skills and a positive, can-do spirit, WWOOFing is for you.
 It can be an inspiring way to connect to our planet in the most fundamental way — by living off the land and helping grow the food we eat every day.

-When applying, please indicate that you saw this posting at FoodWork.ca.
+Please indicate you saw this posting at FoodWork.ca.

 • About Wwoofing: http://FoodWork.ca/wwoofing